 Given the relationship between water as a natural resource and the delivery of water services, environmental legislation is central to the regulatory framework.
 The National Environmental Management Act 107 of 1998 (NEMA) is South Africa's framework environmental legislation which gives effect to the environmental rights enshrined in the Constitution.
 It provides for principles intended to inform the management of natural resources including principles of sustainable development, environmental justice, equitable access, public trust, access to information, and transparency, accountability and public participation.
-In addition to these principles, NEMA's leading feature is the obligation to obtain an environmental authorisation before proceeding with an activity which has been listed as having an impact or potential impact on the environment.
-Where an activity triggers authorisations from several different environmental Acts, NEMA allows for the relevant authorities to issue an integrated environmental licencing rights and obligations with those issued in terms of the NWA, for example.
+In addition to these principles, NEMA's leading feature is the obligation to obtain an environmental authorisation before proceeding with an activity which has been listed as having an impact or potential impact on the environment.9 Where an activity triggers authorisations from several different environmental Acts, NEMA allows for the relevant authorities to issue an integrated environmental licence to streamline the process.
+From a water use perspective, this mechanism aligns environmental licensing rights and obligations with those issued in terms of the NWA, for example.